Lyall-A/Discord-Bot-JS/README.md

 I'm way too lazy to make a readme right now

 * Notes for self:
+  * TODO: seperate each/most discord classes/constants/functions into its own file
   * STOP USING `globals.utils` IN UTILS BRO PLEASE
   * pretend that there isnt 9793452e+34 todo's
   * ~~im going insane~~ im going even more insane (like why do i even want 0 external deps?)